What Do Dreams About Family Mean?

 Well, maybe you don't want to work on your relationship with weird first cousin Ed.
-But your feelings in dreams can be revealing, and give you an opportunity not just to face uncomfortable feelings about family members — but begin to heal from them.
+But your feelings in dreams can be revealing, and give you an opportunity not just to face uncomfortable feelings about family members — but, once you tease out the dream meanings, begin to heal from them.
 "How the dreamer feels about that IN the dream (shocked, scared, unsafe, incredulous, threatened) is how the dreamer feels about his/her mother at that moment in time," says Oliva.
 "Knowing that, the dreamer can take steps to improve the situation or relationship."

 Dreams can offer us an opportunity to face emotions we may be working hard to suppress in waking life.
 For example, I'm estranged from my mother, and in my conscious life, I believe I don't have any unresolved feelings about her; however, a recent dream where I was mourning her after her (non-existent) death showed me that perhaps I have a lot of sadness about our relationship that I've never faced.

 Of course, you're the ultimate judge of how to interpret your dreams meanings; you're also the only one who can decide what improving a family situation means to you.
 But know that dreams might offer you access to your most honest feelings about your family, if you want to actually understand them.